HIS 100 Introduction to History 3 SH

 HIS 290 The Age of Revolution: Europe 1789-1848 3 SH

 This course focuses on the origins and course of the French Revolution, the Napoleonic era and the Age of Reaction.
 The impact of the Industrial and Romantic Revolutions and the different ideologies of this era will receive special attention.
-Competency: Critical Thinking and Information Literacy.
+Competency: Critical Thinking (CT), Information Literacy (IL).

 HIS 291 The Age of Nationalism and Imperialism: Europe 1848-1914 3 SH

 This course analyzes the force of nationalism in shaping and threatening the European state system.
 Imperialistic rivalries, new thought patterns and the road to World War I will also be examined.
-Competency: Critical Thinking and Information Literacy.
+Competency: Critical Thinking (CT), Information Literacy (IL).

 HIS 292 The Era of World Wars: Europe 1914-1945 3 SH

 This course explores the period covering World War I and World War II in Europe.
 The impact of the Russian Revolution and the rise of Italian Fascism and German Nazism as well as the weaknesses and strengths of European democracies are analyzed.
-Competency: Critical Thinking and Information Literacy.
+Competency: Critical Thinking (CT), Information Literacy (IL).

 HIS 293 Europe Since 1945: The Cold War 3 SH

 This course focuses on the revival of Europe during the Cold War and World War II.
 The impact of American and Russian power rivalry, the fall of the Soviet empire and the dynamism of Europeans in reshaping their continent will be explored.
-Competency: Critical Thinking and Information Literacy.
+Competency: Critical Thinking (CT), Information Literacy (IL).

 HIS 294 Introduction to Historical Research 3 SH

 The purpose of this course is to deepen the student’s understanding of the problems and possibilities of historical research.
-Through a laboratory format, the student develops the facility to ask relevant historical questions, to gather and evaluate data, and to present generalizations in a variety of written and graphic forms.
-Readings, a series of tightly delineated research projects, and field trips to prototype libraries are utilized.
+In this course, a debate between two or more professional historians is presented to students, and the student must design a research project that takes a unique position on the debate at hand.
+The student will develop the facility to ask relevant historical questions, evaluate data, and to present generalizations in a variety of written and graphic forms.
+Prerequisite: HIS 100.

 HIS 298 Faculty Developed Study 1–6 SH